totan-forgottentales/totan-forgottentales/docs/software_versions.md

 # Versions

-Please read our [instructions on Softwatre Updates](software_updates.md) on how to install an update.
+Please read our [instructions on Software Updates](software_updates.md) on how to install an update.

 | Version                                                              | Release Date   |
 | -------------------------------------------------------------------- | -------------- |